-The crop-eating fall armyworm has been found in 11 Chinese provinces as of May 9, now threatening production of staples such as corn, rice, and wheat in about a third of the country since it was detected in late January.
+The crop-eating fall armyworm has been found in 11 provinces in China as of May 9, now threatening production of staples such as corn, rice, and wheat in about a third of the country since it was detected in late January.

 Along with African swine fever, which has spread to virtually all of China and killed millions of pigs since last August, the armyworm invasion has added to the growing economic and food security crisis Beijing faces.

 On May 9, the Chinese government estimated that armyworms will continue to move north and be present in every part of China by this summer.
 According to the U.S. Department of Agriculture, the pest entered China from Burma, which is located to the country’s southwest.

 Given the African experience with its own armyworm infestations, China faces an uphill battle.